soukron/openshift-admission-webhooks/README.md

 - are built using OpenShift build methods.
 - listen in port 8443 for HTTPS (POST) requests.
 - use the Service Signer CA to get a secret with a certificate and a key.
 You should be able to overwrite the content of the secret after its creation if you want to use your own CA and certificates.
-- are referred using their service DNS name.
-Other methods can be used like integrating the service in OpenShift API, using a service and namespace reference or even a secured route.
+- are referred using their service name and namespace reference.
+Other methods can be used like integrating the service in OpenShift API, using a service DNS name (for externally hosted webhooks) or even a secured route.

 Refer to each Webhook Server's README file to get more details about it.